Living in a Ghost Town: Release and reception

 The song was initially released for digital download and streaming as a single on 23 April 2020, being accompanied by a music video with footage of empty city streets that was taken from across the world.
-Once the pandemic subsides, the Rolling Stones plan to resume the No Filter Tour and releasing the single is a means of keeping fans happy who cannot see them live, as well as for promotion of their upcoming album.
 A CD single and purple vinyl, both of which are exclusive to the band's online store, and an orange vinyl for sale by other retailers were later released.

 Writing in The Guardian, Alexis Petridis awarded the song four out of five stars, calling it the Rolling Stones' "best new song in years", with particular emphasis on the timely lyrics and reggae influence to the music.
 Writing for The Irish Times, Will Hodginkson gave the same score and agreed that the song's pacing and mood captures the experience of being in lockdown during the pandemic.
 Craig Jenkins of Vulture opined that the single arrives "right on time" as the "track lands in the sweet spot between wistful boomer nostalgia and tacit acknowledgment that the sands of time have shifted, and once again we’re looking fondly backward instead of excitedly forward".
-Mark Beaumont of NME panned the track, calling it a "a rushed and half-baked comment on our current predicament", particularly criticizing the lyrics, as "Jagger perhaps doesn't have it in him to speak to the real discomfort and isolation of the average British hutch dweller, or the fear and hopelessness of the millions falling unfairly through the gaping holes in Rishi Sunak's fishnet safety packages".
+Mark Beaumont of NME panned the track, calling it a "a rushed and half-baked comment on our current predicament", particularly critiquing the lyrics, as "Jagger perhaps doesn't have it in him to speak to the real discomfort and isolation of the average British hutch dweller, or the fear and hopelessness of the millions falling unfairly through the gaping holes in Rishi Sunak's fishnet safety packages".
 The New York Times prepares a regular list of the most notable music releases of the week, and Jon Pareles recommended the track.
 For Stereogum, Tom Breihan briefly commented on the track and the band's relevance, writing that it was highly produced but "rocks harder than you might expect a new Stones song to rock".

-On 3 July 2020, "Living in a Ghost Town" topped the German singles chart, after several different special editions were released for the song, making the Rolling Stones the oldest artists ever to reach number one on the chart and giving them the longest-running gap between two number-one singles in Germany, following on from "Jumpin' Jack Flash" reaching number one in 1968.
-Streaming numbers were not higher than they had been for the previous few weeks due to the placement in for the German Charts being purely sales-dependent; it does does not depend on the number of streams.
+On 3 July 2020, "Living in a Ghost Town" topped the German singles chart, after several different special editions were released for the song.
+This made the Rolling Stones the oldest artists ever to reach number one on the chart and giving them the longest gap between two number-one singles in Germany, following on from "Jumpin' Jack Flash" reaching number one in 1968.
+Streaming numbers were not higher than they had been for the previous few weeks due to the placement in for the German Charts being purely sales-dependent; it does not depend on the number of streams.